The Derivational Complexity Induced by the Dependency Pair Method: Abstract

 \section{Abstract}

 We study the derivational complexity induced by the dependency pair method, enhanced with standard refinements.
 We obtain upper bounds on the derivational complexity induced by the dependency pair method in terms of the derivational complexity of the base techniques employed.
-Suppose the derivational complexity induced by a direct method is bounded by a primitive recursive function.
-Then the derivational complexity induced by the dependency pair method based on that technique, possibly refined by argument filtering, the usable rules criterion, or dependency graphs, is again primitive recursive.
-This implies that the derivational complexity induced by a standard application of the dependency pair method based on traditional termination orders like MPO, LPO, and KBO is exactly the same as if those orders were applied as the only termination technique.
+In particular we show that the derivational complexity induced by the dependency pair method based on some direct technique, possibly refined by argument filtering, the usable rules criterion, or dependency graphs, is primitive recursive in the derivational complexity induced by the direct method.
+This implies that the derivational complexity induced by a standard application of the dependency pair method based on traditional termination orders like KBO, LPO, and MPO is exactly the same as if those orders were applied as the only termination technique.